 Figure 4.
-Calibration lines of STX (top) from 0.05 to 2 ng/mL GTX4 (bottom) from 0.25 to 10 ng/mL.
+Calibration Curves of STX and GTX4.
+Shown are the calibration curves for STX (top) from 0.05 to 2 ng/mL and for GTX4 (middle) from 0.25 to 10 ng/mL.
 Two MRM transitions were monitored: fragment 1 (blue) and fragment 2 (pink).
 R-values shown for both transitions for both representative analytes are >0.99, demonstrating excellent linear range and response for the assay.
 LLOQs determined for each of the PSTs are also shown in the bottom panel; these were varied across analytes.